An In-Depth Look At The On-Balance Volume Indicator

 - Forex trend strategy

-To install the indicator on the chart, open your MetaTrader 4 and follow the instructions as shown in the GIF below.
+To install the indicator on the chart, open your MetaTrader 4 trading platform and follow the steps as shown in the GIF below.

-The OBV is primarily traded on stock markets as well as indices and Forex, but due to sheer volatility, cryptocurrencies can also be traded with the help of the MT4 OBV indicator.
+The OBV is primarily traded on stock markets, as well as indices and Forex, but due to sheer volatility, cryptocurrencies (with Admiral Markets you can trade with cryptocurrency CFDs) can also be traded with the help of the MT4 OBV indicator.

 OBV Trend and Trend Line Strategy